 - For a rubber-roof use a cleaner that will help protect the roof from the sun.

-- Use a soap designed specifically for vehicle or travel trailers.
+- Use a soap designed specifically for the vehicle or travel trailers.
 You don’t want anything harsh that may damage the paint and seals.

 - After you have completely wash your travel trailer let it dry fully.